This production is sponsored by Anonymous Donors.

 Chicago Fringe Opera is immensely grateful for our donors who support our mission of presenting innovative vocal works with an emphasis in the new and contemporary styles, engaging with the Chicago community through intimate and immersive performance experiences, and fostering and empowering local artists.

-Jennifer Alkem
+Jennifer Alkema

 Isabella Andries